Mechanical Design Technology

 Associate of Applied Science Degree

-Campus: Fond du Lac, Most courses also available at the West Bend campus.
+Campus: Fond du Lac, Offered as day and part-time evening formats.
+Most courses available at the West Bend campus.

 Moraine Park’s Mechanical Design Technology program prepares students to assist engineers in the design of products and the preparation of computerized drawings for all types of machines and manufacturing industries.
 Coursework emphasizes computer-aided design (CAD) techniques, project and product development, and understanding various materials used in design and manufacturing.
 Coursework also includes designing fixtures, parts, molds and stamping dies with the latest CAD software.
-Students are exposed to the concepts of lean manufacturing, as well as green sustainable technologies.
+Students are exposed to the concepts of lean manufacturing and green sustainable technologies.

 Graduates find jobs with a variety of manufacturing industries including metal fabrication companies; industrial equipment manufacturers; paper equipment manufacturers; consumer product companies; recreational equipment firms; and tool, die, metal stamping and mold making companies.